kirtisaluja/HER-Across-Ageing/README.md

 mechanisms involved in operationalization of the clock that accounts for the perception of time.
 We further shed light on the normative lifespan trajectories of the heart-brain interactions both in terms of temporal coordination and spatial organization.

+# __ Key Findings__
+● Identification of HERs occurring predominantly 180-320 ms post R-peak of the ECG waveform, with a reduction in its amplitude across age and the sources of HERs undergoing a spatial reorganization from frontal to fronto-temporal regions, which are well-known to be the seeds of time perception.

+● Insights from inter-trial phase coherence (ITPC) analysis, an advanced signal processing tool used in diverse disiplines such as Neuroscience, Physics, Climate sciences, establish cardiac signals modulate the phase, but not the power of ongoing theta-band neural oscillations, and that this relatiosnhip becomes stronger in older adults.

+● Characterization of cortico-cortical and cortico-cardiac causal interactions using Granger causality (GC) analysis from econometrics/ forecasting/ information theories, revealed that heart-brain interactions are driven by enhanced bottom-up heart-to-brain influences offering novel insights into how interoceptive processes contribute to altered time perception with ageing.